 Several Chinese provinces are famous for their regional tea selections: Fujian Province is home to the well-known, pine-smoked Lapsang Souchong, while Keemun tea, the official choice of the British Queen, is produced in Anhui Province.
 Yunnan province produces the ever-popular varieties of Yunnan black tea and is also the region where China started its tea cultivation.

 The tradition of tea is closely tied to place – the region, the mountain, the slope.
 In 2010 we began planting our own tea to take advantage of the unique terroir of our home.
 This is the very first Canadian estate-grown tea in the world – an authentic expression of the land, soil, and climate of our farm.

 Description: So, you find yourself on a search for the perfect gift for a family member, friend, or colleague... but you hit a snag.
 You aren't completely sure what kind of tea they like to drink (green? black? herbal?), what tea accessories they have or need, or if a beautiful hand-built ceramic piece would be the way to go...

-This convenient Online gift card is for you.
+This convenient digital gift card is for you.

-Contents: Everything in our Online Store will be available for the recipient of your gift!
+Contents: Everything in our online shop and in-person Teashops will be available for the recipient of your gift!